jhdvries/steiner-algorithm/README.md

 I spell out all the commands needed in order to execute a version of the program.
 I will assume that the reader can open a terminal, navigate through directries using the command line and untar/zip files.
 The installation and execution has been tested for mac and linux.
-It has not been tested using microsoft.
+The instalation guide has not been tested using microsoft.

 Note: on a mac, .tar.gz files are automatically unzipped so in the commands below .gz can be ommited, as indicated with the parenthesized (.gz).